jkohlin/wordpress-basics/2-ecosystem-theme-translations.md

 The second argument is a string which adresses the current translation context.
 In a theme we can define a context and which folder to use in the very top of `functions.php`:

 	<?php load_theme_textdomain('my_theme_name_domain', get_template_directory() . '/languages'); ?>

+Translating the theme is then as easy as creating new language files with values in the msgstr-field:

+Example from swedish.po:

+    #sidebar.php:8
+      msgid "About the author"
+      msgstr "Om författaren"